jmcmeen/hello-python/README.md

  * Audio Processing

 ## Dependencies
 Examples in this repository depend on various Python versions.
-Required versions will be listed in each Jupyter Notebook.
+Required versions will be listed in each subdirectory.
 A requirements.txt file will be provided as well and it is encouraged to set up a virtual environment for each example directory.

 Written with [StackEdit](https://stackedit.io/).